Downloading a diagnostics bundle for Cloudera Data Engineering

 • Log Sources: Select All or any of the available categories of log files for the different Services and virtual clusters by clicking the adjacent checkbox.

-7. When the diagnostic bundle is created, click Download.
+7. When the diagnostics bundle is created, click Download.

-When you extract the diagnostic bundle .gz file that you downloaded from Cloudera Data Engineering UI, you find the directories that contain service log files and summary status.
+When you extract the diagnostics bundle .gz file that you downloaded from Cloudera Data Engineering UI, you find the directories that contain service log files and summary status.